 2- Review Rejector

 Again, the long response is regularly (although there are exceptions) an indication that a personal monologue involving many unnecessary comments is underway.
 This owner has openly admitted that they don’t like the review process but then calls out the person for not writing a positive review.
 The owner responds aggressively/rudely/something rather than appreciating this customer’s long-standing patronage, and even their admittance that following the less than stellar experience, they’ll still come back.
 Like it or not, that is part of running a business and maintaining a strong online presence.
-The large gap between when the review was written in comparison to the response makes the intensity of the answer seem that much more odd.
+The large gap between when the review was written in comparison to the response makes the intensity of the answer seem that much odder.

 What would have been a better answer: “Thank you for being a loyal customer all these years.
 We want all of our customers to have a great experience and enjoy their food.
-We apologize that this particular experience was not like your other ones and so accordingly, we removed the item from your bill to try and make it up to you as best as we could in that moment.
+We apologize that this particular experience was not like your other ones and so accordingly, we removed the item from your bill to try and make it up to you as best as we could at that moment.
 We have heard your feedback and are looking into the matter with our kitchen and wait staff in order to understand what went wrong and where we can improve.
 We’re so glad to hear you’ll be joining us again in the future, we know you’ll have another positive experience.”

 3- Public Monologue

 As you might be able to tell, long responses are a personal trigger.
-In certain instances it means that the owner is wanting to acknowledge and address every point directly in order to move forward in the best way possible.
+In certain instances, it means that the owner is wanting to acknowledge and address every point directly in order to move forward in the best way possible.
 However, as yet another example shows, the reality is a long answer is almost always one that is best kept on the inside, or shared with a close confidant, not the whole internet.

 What would have been a better answer: “The wellbeing of our staff but also of our customers is extremely important to us.
 We do apologize if you feel as though our staff misjudged the situation.
 At times, we make a judgement call to stop serving as we see it as our personal and legal responsibility to do our part to ensure all of our customers get home safely.
 We are always open for happy customers and would love to have you back, as I’m sure you’ll see we also love a good party.”